Read aloud and commentary

 God is at work in our lives!
-We shall trust that He is actively working in/through our difficulties.
+We can trust that He is actively working in/through our difficulties.
 Jesus clearly promises that we will have troubles “tribulations” in this life.
 The word tribulation creates a “word” image of being crushed, specifically by heavy weight.
 Imagine a large stone or heavy stones being placed on your chest.
 As each stone is added it becomes more difficult to breath.
 Isn’t life like this at times?
 One difficulty then another comes upon us.
 Join me as I consider six truths about God’s use of trials.
 All scripture passages are from the New King James Version online:

 I also include several links to Got Questions, Crosswalk.com, and other articles for you to explore terms and significance in greater detail.